 - a.
-The exemption for Texas Veterans under the Hazelwood Act which provides an education benefit to honorably discharged or separated Texas veterans and to eligible dependent children and spouses of Texas veterans. - b.
+The exemption for Texas Veterans under the Hazlewood Act which provides an education benefit to honorably discharged or separated Texas veterans and to eligible dependent children and spouses of Texas veterans. - b.
 The educational programs such as the various educational benefits offered through the Department of Veteran Affairs.
+Connect with Military & Veterans Programs by visiting www.mvp.ttu.edu

-SECTION M. STUDENT ORGANIZATIONS
+SECTION N. STUDENT ORGANIZATIONS